HOW TO USE AND NOT USE JOJOBA OIL FOR ACNE TREATMENT

 Since it absorbs so well into the skin, jojoba oil can be used as a carrier agent to deliver healing and non toxic substances deep into the pores of the skin.

-Our carrier agent of choice is pure Aloe Vera Gel – because it has its own incredible properties – and together them make a powerful super-charged moisturizer for the skin.
+Our carrier agent of choice is pure Aloe Vera Gel – because it has its own incredible properties – and together they make a powerful super-charged moisturizer for the skin.

 The oil penetrates the outer layers of the skin and spreads softly into the skin without an oily residue.